emcconville/wand/docs/guide/sequence.rst

 automatically sync back to the original image-stack.

 >>> with Image(filename='animation.gif') as image:
-...     # Changes on SingleImage are invisible to `image' container.
+...     # Changes on SingleImage are invisible to `image` container.
 ...     image.sequence[2].negate()
 ...     image.save(filename='output.gif')  # Changes ignored.